Oaxaca in July 2026: Guelaguetza & Rain Tips

 Guelaguetza: The Reason Most People Come to Oaxaca in July

-The 2026 main shows are Monday, July 20 and Monday, July 27, with morning (10 AM) and afternoon (5 PM) sessions at the Cerro del Fortín auditorium.
-The related Donají ballet performs the preceding Sundays (July 19 and 26).
+The 2026 main shows are expected on Monday, July 20 and Monday, July 27, with morning and afternoon sessions at the Cerro del Fortín auditorium.
+The related Donají ballet normally performs on the preceding Sundays, which should be July 19 and July 26 in 2026.

 Best Things to Do in Oaxaca in July